← All Resources

 📅 Updated May 2026 ⏱ 15 min read 🧮 Sleep Calculator

-Sleep is the single most effective thing you can do for your health.
-It is more impactful than any supplement, more powerful than most exercise routines, and more consequential for cognitive performance than any nootropic.
-Yet roughly one-third of American adults consistently sleep less than the recommended minimum, according to the Centers for Disease Control and Prevention.
-This guide covers the science of what happens during sleep, how much you actually need, the real cost of sleep deprivation, and evidence-based strategies that work.
+Sleep is the most powerful health intervention available to you.
+More impactful than any supplement, more powerful than most exercise routines, and more consequential for cognitive performance than anything you can buy in a bottle.
+And yet roughly one-third of American adults consistently sleep less than the recommended minimum (CDC data).
+Here's what the research actually says about what happens during sleep, how much you need, what happens when you don't get enough, and what actually works to improve it.

 How Sleep Cycles Work

-Sleep is not a uniform state.
-Your brain cycles through distinct stages approximately every 90 minutes, and the composition of each cycle changes throughout the night.
+Sleep isn't one thing.
+Your brain cycles through distinct stages roughly every 90 minutes, and the makeup of each cycle shifts as the night progresses.

 StageTypeDuration per CycleKey Function